hackclub/apex/src/content/resources/proposal.md

 - It should include the names of each member of your team
 - It should have a project title
-- It should breifly describe what the project will look like and what you expect from it (like a hypothesis)
+- It should briefly describe what the project will look like and what you expect from it (like a hypothesis)
 - It should list the data that will be collected from the project
 - It should give a rough idea of how the project will be constructed (components, electronics?)
 - It should disclose any concerns about the project, such as potential safety issues or expensive components
-  - Note that we may be able to fund a portion of the experiment, but not all of it.
-If it is a PCB, check out [OnBoard](https://hackclub.com/onboard/)!

 Make sure to think through each element of this proposal carefully.
 It's OK if there's still parts about the project that you're unsure of - just include that